metablaster/WindowsFirewallRuleset/README.md

 ## License

-This project **"Windows Firewall Ruleset"** is licensed under **MIT** license.\
+This project **"Windows Firewall Ruleset"** is licensed under **MIT** license.

-3rd party and sublicensed code is located either inside their own folders or inside folders called "External", this is for organizational purposes.
+The project maintains **"per file"** license and Copyright notices.

-The project maintains "per file" license and Copyright notices.
+3rd party and sublicensed code is located either inside their own folders or inside folders called "External" for organizational purposes, each of these folders contains individual licenses.

 ## Minimum supported system requirements